Energy in Paraguay: Natural gas

 Paraguay has no proven natural gas reserves, and it neither produces nor consumes natural gas.
 In recent years, the country has sought to promote the consumption of natural gas as a way to decrease the use of firewood and charcoal, which has contributed to deforestation in the country.
 However, barriers to natural gas consumption include a lack of domestic natural gas production and the absence of import pipelines.

 Paraguay has attracted some interest from international natural gas companies, with UK-based CDS Oil & Gas announcing in early 2004 that it had successfully completed a production test at its Independencia-1 well in the northwestern part of the country.
 Other companies that have signed exploration concessions with Paraguay's government include H.A & E.R.
 Exploraciones, Pilcomayo Petróleos S.A., Hidroener Consultora, Guaraní Exploration, Union Oil, Paraguay Gas, Boreal Petróleos, Aurora Petróleos and Amerisur.

 Paraguay has pursued several natural gas import options.
-In 2001, Brazil proposed the Gas Integration Project (Gasin), a natural gas pipeline linking Bolivia, Argentina, Paraguay, and Brazil.
+In 2001, Brazil proposed the Gas Integration Project (Gasin), a natural gas pipeline linking Argentina, Bolivia, Brazil, and Paraguay.
 There has not been much progress to date on the implementation of this proposal.
 In 2002, the Bolivian and Paraguayan governments signed a preliminary agreement allowing for the construction of a pipeline from southern Bolivia to Asuncion.
 In June 2006, the two governments approved a plan to move forward with the pipeline, which would have an initial capacity of 700 e6cuft/d and require an investment of at least $2 billion.